 Why Customer Onboarding Actually Matters

 Most small businesses treat onboarding as a nice-to-have.
 Send a welcome email, maybe a discount code, job done.
 Wrong.
-Research from OnRamp reveals that delays and confusion in the first 90 days directly increase churn and damage revenue.
+Delays and confusion in the first 90 days directly increase churn and damage revenue.
 Your new customer is most vulnerable right after purchase.
-They're wondering if they made the right choice, whether your product will actually solve their problem, and if they'll get value for money.
+They're wondering if they made the right choice, whether your product will solve their problem, and if they'll get value for money.

 The onboarding period is when you prove you're worth keeping.
 Do it well, and you'll build loyalty, increase lifetime value, and generate referrals.
-Mess it up, and you'll watch them drift to a competitor who makes their life easier.
+Mess it up, and you'll watch them drift to a competitor.

 Here's what proper customer onboarding achieves: